-The law offices of Gana Weinstein LLP are currently investigating claims that advisor Christopher Roumayeh (Roumayeh) has been accused by a financial regulator of engaging in undisclosed outside business activities (OBAs) and private securities transactions among other allegations.
-According to records kept by The Financial Industry Regulatory Authority (FINRA) Roumayeh was employed by his prior employer Merrill Lynch, Pierce, Fenner & Smith Incorporated (Merrill Lynch) prior to being investigated concerning his activities.
-If you have been a victim of Roumayeh’s alleged misconduct our firm may be able to assist you in recovering funds.
+The law offices of Gana Weinstein LLP are currently investigating claims that advisor Rhett Bedwell (Bedwell) has been accused by clients of engaging in fraudulent investment activities including undisclosed outside business activities (OBAs) and private securities transactions.
+According to records kept by FINRA Bedwell was employed by LPL Financial LLC (LPL Financial) at the time of the activity.
+If you have been a victim of Bedwell’s alleged misconduct our firm may be able to assist you in recovering funds.

 Rhett Bedwell is accused by investors and was investigated for unsuitably recommending investors to invest in a Ponzi scam involving Small World Capital and Graysail Capital.
 In March 2021 FINRA barred Bedwell after finding that Bedwell consented to sanctions and findings that he refused to produce information and documents requested by FINRA during the course of its review of an amended Form U5 filed by his former member firm.
 FINRA’s investigation stemmed from a disclosure that Bedwell had been identified in a pending customer arbitration alleging that he moved a client’s IRA to a different administrator and used forged documentation to invest the claimant’s money in a Ponzi scheme.